exciteproject/EXannotator/README.md

 # AnnotatorToolTwo

-This is a **"Meta-data Extraction"**\n
+This is a **"Meta-data Extraction"**

-This annotator gives our assessors the possibility to tag some metadata in each reference string in a paper\n Meta datas like: author, year, title, container, editorial board and others , ...\n The output will be like this:\n
+This annotator gives our assessors the possibility to tag some metadata in each reference string in a paper

+Meta datas like: author, year, title, container, editorial board and others , ...

+The output will be like this:

 ```javascript
 <author><surname>er</surname>, W./Gürtler, <given-names>M.</given-names></author> (<year>2006</year>)
 <article-title>: “Performance Evaluation, Portfolio Selection, and HARA Utility”</article-title>,